KarthikMgk/Dimensionality-reduction/README.md

 ### Dimensionality-reduction
-This repo will contain some important and widely used dimensionality reduction techniques...
+This repo will contain some important and widely used dimensionality reduction techniques...What is dimensionality reduction?